hardaker/draft-pwouters-powerbind/README.md

    zone first publishes an additional updated DS record to its parent.

-   In the case of the root key, it would require updating out-of-band root key meta information and/or performing an [RFC5011] style rollover for the same key with updated DNSKEY flags.
-Due to the timings of such a rollover, it would take at least 30 days for the first validating resolvers to process this policy change.
+   In the case of the root key, it would require updating out-of-band root key meta information and/or perform an [RFC5011] style rollover for the same key with updated DNSKEY flags.
+Due to the timings of such a rollover, it would take at least 30 days for the first validating resolvers to pick up this policy change.
 It would also be a highly visible event.

-   Replacing the NS and DS records of a child zone can still be done in a targeted attack by a parent, but these events are something that can be easily tracked by a transparency infrastructure similar to what is now in use for the WebPKI using [RFC6962](bis).
+   Replacing the NS and DS records of a child zone can still be done in a targeted attack mode, but these events are something that can be easilly tracked by a transparency infrastructure similar to what is now in use for the WebPKI using [RFC6962](bis).
 With client implementations of transparency, all DELEGATION_ONLY flag changes would be logged and become visible to the owner of attacked child zones, exposing a parent's malicious actions.

-4.3.
+7. Marking zone keys DELEGATION_ONLY

+   Even before a parent DNSKEY (or the root key) has set the DELEGATION_ONLY flag, zones can already signal their own willingness to commit to being DELEGATION_ONLY zones.
+Any changes of that state in a zone DNSKEY will require those zones to submit a new DS record to their parent.
+Setting the DELEGATION_ONLY flag would trigger

+Wouters & Hardaker      Expires October 31, 2020                [Page 6]

+Internet-Draft           Delegation Only DNSKEYs              April 2020

+   DNSSEC Transparency clients to start monitoring for actions by the zone or its parents that would be bypassing the DELEGATION_ONLY policy of the zone.
+Validating resolvers would mark any data in violation of the DELEGATION_ONLY policy as BOGUS.

+7.1.
 Marking the Root DNSKEY DELEGATION_ONLY

-   Once the Root DNSKEY is marked with a DELEGATION_ONLY flag and deployed resolvers are configured with the new DNSKEY, all TLDs will be assured that the Root DNSKEY can no longer be abused to override child zone data.
+   Once the Root DNSKEY is marked with a DELEGATION_ONLY flag and deployed resolvers are configured with the new DNSKEY, all TLDs will be ensured that the Root DNSKEY can no longer be abused to override child zone data.
 Until the Root KSK DNSKEY sets this bit, software SHOULD imply this bit is always set, as this is the current expectation of the Root Zone.

-Wouters & Hardaker      Expires October 30, 2020                [Page 6]

-Internet-Draft           Delegation Only DNSKEYs              April 2020

-4.4.
+7.2.
 Migrating to and from DELEGATION_ONLY

    There might be multiple DNSKEYs with the SEP bit set in a zone.
 For the purpose of declaring a zone as DELEGATION_ONLY, only those DNSKEY's that have a corresponding DS record at the parent MUST be considered.
-If multiple DS records appear at the parent, some of which point to DNSKEY's with the DELEGATION_ONLY flag set and some of which point to DNSKEY's without the DELEGATION_ONLY flag set, the zone MUST be considered DELEGATION_ONLY.
+If multiple DS records appear at the parent, some of which point to DNSKEYs with and some of which point to DNSKEYs without the DELEGATION_ONLY flag set, the zone MUST be considered DELEGATION_ONLY.
 This situation will occur when a zone is rolling its DNSKEY key at the same time as it is committing to a DELEGATION_ONLY zone (or the reverse).
-During the overlap, the zone is considered to be a delegation-only zone.

-4.5.
-Allowed record types for labels inside DELEGATION_ONLY zones

-   Some labels within a DELEGATION_ONLY marked zone must be published by a parent in order to properly sign its zone and its child's referral data.
-Thus, any published and signed zone data deeper than the zone apex MUST only include DNS TYPEs of glue (NS, A and AAAA), DS, NSEC and NSEC3 records.

-5. Operational Considerations
+8. Operational Considerations

    Setting or unsetting the DELEGATION_ONLY flag must be handled like any other Key Signing Key rollover procedure, with the appropriate